-Welcome to my blog, Art Uncovered, which is my window into the art world, the art market, my life at Christie’s and stories from the past and present that I find interesting and worth investigating.
+Welcome to my blog, Art Uncovered, which is my window into the art world, the art market, my life as an art dealer and stories from the past and present that I find interesting and worth investigating.

-I am 30 years old and work as a Specialist in Old Master Paintings at Christie’s in London.
+I am 33 years old and work as an art dealer.
+I was previously at Christie’s in London for over a decade.

 Art is in my blood.
 There are artists in both branches of my family.
 My father was related to the sculptor Anthony Caro (somewhat distantly and he doesn’t approve, but I am coming round to him).
 My mother was, more closely, related to John Aldridge, a rather good painter and one of the Great Barfield Artists alongside Eric Ravilious and Edward Bawden.

 My father is an art dealer; previously of Christie’s, he left in 1994 to set up his own gallery which has grown into a significant dealer of paintings from Old Masters to Contemporary Art.
 His passion for art, evident in the packed walls of our family home, has been a major influence on my sisters and I and none of us have been able to avoid its clutches.
 Phoebe, the eldest of us three, is an artist, Octavia, an interior decorator, and I have followed a similar path to my father.

 My own art education began at home but only grew in intensity about halfway through my university life.
 Studying History of Art with Country House and Museum Studies at Leeds I learnt both how inadequate postmodern education is and how much I loved being in front of the real thing; the brushstrokes of a painting, fingerprints pressed into a clay model, the crumbling stone of a medieval chapel.
 I tried to teach myself and set off on a course of visiting all the surrounding cities for any museum or building of interest and every country house open to the public within a few hundred miles.